collective/collective.z3cform.widgets/README.rst

     This widget uses the `jQuery TaskPlease`_ plugin.

 **TokenInputFieldWidget**
-    TokenInputFieldWidget allows your users to select multiple items from a predefined list, using autocompletion as they type to find each item.
+    TokenInputFieldWidget allows your users to select multiple items from portal Subjects list , using autocompletion as they type to find each item.
 You may have seen a similar type of text entry when filling in the recipients field sending messages on `Facebook`_.
 This widget will degrade to
     <textarea> if JavaScript is not enabled.